leoagomes/iLib/README.md

 iLib is released under the GNU General Public License (GPL).
 Check LICENSE for more.</p>
 If you like this project and know enough of C# to <b>contribute, please</b> do it!

+<p>The current version of iLib only supports iOS 5 and 6.
+Support for iOS 3 is under development.</p>

 <h3>About: iLib</h3>
 <p>iLib's code is a little messy, is not as well documented as I wanted to and maybe does not follow the best practices in the .NET world.
 I'm sorry.<br/>